Climate and Average Weather Year Round in Riverview Florida, United States

 The predominant average hourly wind direction in Riverview varies throughout the year.

 The wind is most often from the east for 3.1 months, from March 10 to June 13 and for 2.5 months, from August 8 to October 24, with a peak percentage of 52% on September 24.
 The wind is most often from the west for 1.8 months, from June 13 to August 8, with a peak percentage of 36% on July 6.
 The wind is most often from the north for 4.5 months, from October 24 to March 10, with a peak percentage of 37% on January 1.

 Riverview is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.0 months, from June 7 to October 8, with an average temperature above 81°F. The day of the year with the warmest water is August 9, with an average temperature of 86°F.
+The time of year with warmer water lasts for 4.0 months, from June 7 to October 8, with an average temperature above 81°F. The month of the year in Riverview with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.2 months, from December 19 to March 25, with an average temperature below 69°F. The day of the year with the coolest water is February 4, with an average temperature of 65°F.
+The time of year with cooler water lasts for 3.2 months, from December 19 to March 25, with an average temperature below 69°F. The month of the year in Riverview with the coolest water is February, with an average temperature of 65°F.